Lattrex Lattrex Inc.

 Clockless

 No global clock.
 No clock distribution network.
 No clock skew.
 Each cell operates asynchronously, processing data the instant it arrives.
-The result: zero idle power, deterministic latency, and inherent resistance to timing-based side-channel attacks.
+The result: power proportional to activity, deterministic latency, and no clock-harmonic noise injected into sensitive analog and RF front-ends.

 Massively Parallel

-Thousands of identical compute cells, each with its own memory, instruction set, and four-way communication with neighbors.
+An array of identical compute cells, each with its own memory, ALU, and bundled-data communication with its four neighbors.
 No shared bus.
-No bottleneck.
-Every cell runs its own program independently.
+No central bottleneck.
+Every cell runs its own program independently, in parallel.

 Signal Processing

 Purpose-built for real-time DSP.
 Hardware multiply-accumulate.
 Q15 fixed-point arithmetic.
-Run dozens of parallel receiver chains—demodulators, filters, mixers, decoders—simultaneously on a single chip.
+Run many parallel receiver chains, demodulators, filters, mixers, decoders, simultaneously on a single chip.

 Defense & Intelligence

-Low-SWaP spectrum awareness.
-Cognitive electronic warfare.
-Tactical communications processing in a man-portable package.
+Low-SWaP spectrum awareness and cognitive electronic warfare.
+Tactical communications processing in a man-portable, power-constrained package.

-Our first chip tapes out on the SkyWater 130nm process in 2026 using a fully open-source design flow.
-The architecture is process-portable and scales to advanced nodes where tens of thousands of cells enable full-spectrum signal processing.
+Our first chip, a 120-cell prototype, taped out on the SkyWater 130nm process in 2026 using an open-source design flow, with first silicon expected back in November 2026.
+The architecture is process-portable and scales to advanced nodes where thousands of cells enable full-spectrum signal processing; the production target is a 12nm FinFET process.

 Leadership